Picture of the infinity button (PartyBoost button) on the JBL Boombox 2 speaker.

 5. Then press and release the PartyBoost button on each slave speaker in turn.
 Again, this button or oval ring will start glowing on each speaker, depending on speaker model.

-6. Now when you play something on your Bluetooth source device, you will hear it on all speakers that you put in the group.
+6. Now when you play something on your source device, you will hear it on all speakers in the group.

-7. Finally, you can break the connection between the speakers by pressing and releasing the Infinity button on the “master” speaker.
-Or, if you want to keep the group going but only with to remove certain slave speakers, then just turn off those speakers.
+7. Finally, you can break the connection between speakers as follows.
+Press and release the Infinity button on the “master” speaker.
+Or, if you want to keep the group, but only remove certain slaves, then just turn off those speakers.
 The rest of the group will still continue playing.

 Other Posts About the JBL Boombox 2